 Are blogs still relevant in 2020?

 The short answer is yes.
-According to Impact, 7 in 10 Internet users regularly check blog posts.
+According to Impact, 7 in 10 Internet users regularly check blog posts and online engagement.
 From a marketing perspective, blogs can significantly improve your SEO results as they allow you to create unique content pieces to target the latest keyword trends.

 However, blogs aren’t the only channel to engage with your audience.
 Nowadays, the attention span online is shorter than the one of a goldfish.
 In other words, while loyal readers are likely to engage with your blog posts, new ones will need to be convinced in under 8 seconds.
 Indeed, 8 seconds is the current attention span online for a new audience group.
 The shrinking attention span requires a change in tactics.
 When reaching out to a new audience, you need a format that is exciting, entertaining, and touching from the first second.